 Risk visualization technology creates a more efficient underwriting inspection process by providing TWIA underwriters with a greater volume of accurate information earlier in the underwriting process than was previously available.
-Underwriters use this technology to help property owners and their agents validate information provided on new applications for coverage, confirm eligibility under TWIA's underwriting guidelines, and help establish the replacement cost of structures and pricing for the desired coverages.
+Underwriters use this technology to:

+- help property owners and their agents validate information provided on new or renewal applications for coverage, - confirm eligibility under TWIA's underwriting guidelines, - identify changes made to any covered property, and - help establish the replacement cost of structures and pricing for the desired coverages.

-TWIA's claims department uses this technology to assist with insurance to value calculations when claims are filed and to identify pre-loss property conditions and damages unrelated to a claimed loss.
+TWIA's claims department uses this technology to assist with insuranceto-value calculations when claims are filed and to identify pre-loss property conditions and damages unrelated to a claimed loss.